 Applications will be accepted for travel between September 30th and May 30th through September 12, 2014.
 Applications for travel between May 31st and August 31st will be accepted through January 9, 2015.
 Notification will be made by for the fall/spring application cycle by December 19, 2014, and by April 24th, 2015 for the summer application cycle.

 The review committee will consider many factors in choosing award recipients including: financial need, the country’s level of development, the specificity of program details and goals, completeness of the package, letter from in-country program mentor and recommendation, previous study abroad experience, and the relationship of your proposed program to your future career.

 - Applications are submitted online through the Studio Abroad website.

 - Application Questionnaires

 - Budget Sheet

 During the trip, students are required to keep a journal of their experience, and comment on the clinical and/or research aspects of their learning, as well as cultural and personal insights.
 This journal will be part of the evaluation process.
 During the stay at the site, meetings with the supervisor are necessary, as the supervisor submits an evaluation of work at the end of the study period (if this will be a for-credit experience).
 The evaluation method will depend on the mentor.
 Informal, loosely structured evaluations are acceptable, but an overall evaluation of participation levels, time frame spent, supervision, and areas of study is expected.

-Academic credit may be granted only to those students who follow the additional guidelines established by each College or School.
-Information can be obtained from the Dean’s Office in the respective College or School.
+Academic credit may be granted only to those students who follow the additional guidelines established by each college.
+Information can be obtained from the Dean’s Office in the respective college.